 What beer to drink at the festival

-Beers at Oktoberfest cost about $12 for German beer or $10 for domestic (live a little, drink a German beer!)
+Beers at Oktoberfest cost about $12 per liter.
 Expensive, but don’t forget you get one whole liter of strong beer for the price as well as free festival entertainment.
+16-oz servings are $7 and other beverages (wine, alcoholic mixed beverages, and non-alcoholic options) are available too.

 In addition to getting a taste of traditional German food and beer, don’t forget to take in some of the great examples of German culture offered at Oktoberfest Tulsa!
 All day, you will be surrounded by traditional German music, dancing, and dress — the bands are flown in from Germany to provide the most authentic experience possible!